Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/extensions/calling-sdk/content_run-the-demo-calling-app_txt.md

 * **yarn:** `yarn add @hubspot/calling-extensions-sdk`

-## Using the Calling Extensions SDK
+## Using the SDK

 The SDK uses an event-driven architecture.
-See the [Events](#events) section for a complete list.
+Your app sends messages to HubSpot via methods, and receives messages via event handlers.

-### Creating an Instance
+### API

-Create a `CallingExtensions` object, defining event handlers:
+The `CallingExtensions` object provides methods for communication:

 ```javascript
 import CallingExtensions from "@hubspot/calling-extensions-sdk";